Ankur Bhatia: Early life

 Ankur Bhatia was born in Bhopal, India.
-He moved to United States to pursue a master's degree in Mathematics and worked as an Actuary for top tier consulting firms.
+He moved to the United States to pursue a master's degree in Mathematics and worked as an Actuary for top tier consulting firms.
 He changed his path to Acting as he wanted to become an actor from a very young age.
 Ankur attended the New York Film Academy to learn Filmmaking and Acting.